 The structure itself is a museum that showcases the former president’s achievements in office.
-Around it is several playgrounds, restaurants, and museums that teach all sorts of things, from natural wonders, science, to history and art.
+Around it is several playgrounds, restaurants, and museums that teach visitors about the natural wonders, science, history, and art.

 University of the Philippines

-Where else will you be educated more about the culture of Filipinos than in an actual university?
-In this Southeast Asian country, the University of the Philippines is arguably the most open to visitors and has complete resources for one to study the country with.
+Where else will you learn more about the culture of Filipinos than in an actual university?
+In this Southeast Asian country, the University of the Philippines is arguably the most open to visitors.
+The university has complete resources for one to study the country with.

-Its main campus in Diliman, Quezon City, houses several museums and libraries that talk about all the important events in the country’s history.
-While in the Manila campus, on the other hand, stands the “Museum of a History of Ideas,” a treasure trove of philosophical artifacts and political texts that challenged the norms of the Philippines in its vibrant history.
+Its main campus in Diliman, Quezon City, houses several museums and libraries that talk about the important events in the country’s history.
+While in the Manila campus, on the other hand, stands the “Museum of a History of Ideas.”
+You’ll find it’s a treasure trove of philosophical artifacts and political texts that challenged the norms of the Philippines in its vibrant history.

 Pinto Art Museum

 You can learn about the contemporary art scene of Northern Philippines by checking out all the amazing pieces on display here.
-Furthermore, the museum is also an Instagram-worthy spot, just in case you want to share a little something about your visit on social media.
+Furthermore, the museum is also an Instagram-worthy spot, just in case you want to share your visit on social media.

 If you want to learn more about the culture of Filipinos and the indigenous tribes of the Philippines, head on over to the mountainous city of Bagiuo.
-Here, not only will you get to visit all sorts of museums and libraries that talk a lot about how the ancient Filipinos lived, but you’ll also get to meet their descendants that stayed within the tribe despite all that has happened in the country.
+Here, you get to visit museums and libraries that talk a lot about how the ancient Filipinos lived.
+You’ll also get to meet their descendants that stayed within the tribe despite all that has happened in the country.

 You get to see them in their native clothing and how they go about their lives respecting their original culture.
 If you do get to see one, treat them with the utmost respect.
 As far as what Mister Hint suggests, this is one place where you can definitely get lost in.

 Corregidor is a deserted island by Manila Bay that’s infamous for being an important fort of the military forces of the countries that conquered the Philippines.
-It’s even said to be haunted by those who lost their lives battling on the ground, particularly during World War II.
+It’s even said to be haunted by those who lost their lives in battle, particularly during World War II.

-Here, you can tour on the various ruins that were left behind by some of the most violent times in the country’s history.
-It’s also famous (or infamous) for its Malina tunnel, where various military forces starved to death when they were surrounded by their enemies.
+Tour the various ruins left behind by some of the most violent times in the country’s history.
+It’s also infamous for its Malina tunnel where various military forces starved to death surrounded by their enemies.

 In Cebu, a famous city in the Visayas region of the country, you will find Magellan’s Cross.
-The shrine houses the first ever symbol of Christianity that ever landed on the Philippines, and was said to be a personal gift of the famous explorer Ferdinand Magellan to the tribal leaders of ancient Philippines.
+The shrine houses the first ever symbol of Christianity that ever landed on the Philippines.
+This was a personal gift of the famous explorer Ferdinand Magellan to the tribal leaders of ancient Philippines.

-Today, one can visit and learn more about the Spanish Inquisition that led to the Western discovery of the Philippine islands and the violent path that led the country to be dominantly Roman Catholic.
+Today, one can visit and learn more about the Spanish Inquisition that led to the Western discovery of the Philippine islands.
+Not only that, but learn about the violent path that led the country to be dominantly Roman Catholic.

-Even if it seems that the Philippines had too much going on in their past, however, the history and culture of Filipinos can be learned and rediscovered through these magical places.
-When you visit this Southeast Asian country, make sure to check out how the “Pearl of The Orient” came to be by visiting these amazing sites.
+Even if it seems like the Philippines had too much going on in their past, the history and culture of Filipinos can be learned and rediscovered through these magical places.
+When you visit this Southeast Asian country, check out the “Pearl of The Orient.”